timKraeuter/Behavioral-consistency-in-multi-modeling/README.md

 This repository contains our paper's sources and **additional artifacts** for X. The paper has been **submitted for review**.

+# Evaluation & State space explosion

+A description how to run this experimenet can be found [here](./artifacts/maude/README.md).

 # Artifacts
 The following additional artifacts can be found in this repository.
 ## Use case models